AI Answering Service for Dental Offices: Stop Losing $180K/Year to the Hold Button

 - AI-handled reschedule request if the patient cannot make it

-Practices that run this sequence reduce no-shows by 60-70%.
-Use the No-Show Calculator to see what your empty chairs cost per month before you decide whether an AI system makes financial sense.
+Practices that run this sequence reduce no-shows by 60% to 70%.
+Use the No-Show Calculator to see what your empty chairs cost per month before deciding whether an AI system makes financial sense.

 AI Answering Service Options for Dental Practices